vaib-dev/Courses/4-software-engineering/4-project-planning.md

 1. The Project scope must be established earlier.
 Software metrics are used as a support from which evaluation is made.
 2. The project is broken into small pieces which are estimated individually.
-3. To achieve true cost & schedule estimate, several option arise.
+3. To achieve true cost & schedule estimates, several options arise.

 ## Cost Estimation Models
 A model may be static or dynamic.
 In a static model, a single variable is taken as a key element for calculating cost and time.
 In a dynamic model, all variables are interdependent, and there is no basic variable.